Hiflylabs/awesome-dbt/README.md

 - [Best Practices for your dbt Style Guide](https://airbyte.com/blog/best-practices-dbt-style-guide?utm_content=bufferd2cd7&utm_medium=social&utm_source=linkedin.com&utm_campaign=buffer) - Standards for well organized base layer with Airbyte ingestion.
 - [Writing Unit Tests for dbt](https://www.equalexperts.com/blog/our-thinking/writing-unit-tests-for-dbt-with-tdd/) - An overview about the package dbt-unit-testing.
 - [How to create Kimball dimensional models with dbt](https://docs.getdbt.com/blog/kimball-dimensional-model) - A step by step guide on how to build Kimball dimensional models with dbt.
+- [Best Practices for Leveraging Amazon Redshift and dbt](https://d1.awsstatic.com/products/Redshift/Amazon-Redshift-dBT-Best-Practices_paper.pdf) - An overivew of best practices on how to integrate dbt with Redshift, that includes information about performance tunning and dbt code optimizations.

 ## Integrations